factful/ocr_testing/Readme.md

 #### Calamari

 Calamari depends on OCRopus's tools to improve contrast, and to deskew and split images.
 Unfortunately, Calamari requires python 3.x, and OCRopus requires python 2.x.
-In retrospect, `kraken` might have been easier to use, but here's what we actually did:
+Because TensorFlow has [issues with Python 3.7](https://github.com/tensorflow/tensorflow/issues/17022), we used Python 3.6.
+In retrospect, using `kraken` might been much smoother, but here's what we actually did:

 We used [`pyenv`][pyenv] and [`virtualenv`][virtualenv] to manage multiple Python instances.
-(If you're using `pyenv` please also note [the additional installation instructions](https://github.com/pyenv/pyenv/wiki#suggested-build-environment)).
+(If you're using `pyenv` please also note [their installation instructions](https://github.com/pyenv/pyenv/wiki#suggested-build-environment)).

-We installed Python 3.6 (because TensorFlow has [some issues with Python 3.7](https://github.com/tensorflow/tensorflow/issues/17022)) with `pyenv`, and then used `virtualenv` to create a space to install Calamari and its dependencies.
+We installed Python 3.6 with `pyenv`, and then used `virtualenv` to create a space to install Calamari and its dependencies.

 ```
 # from the root of this directory first install Python 3.6 and create a virtual env.